Portugal's worries spread, hurt demand at Greek debt sale

 The government in Lisbon has repeatedly said that BES is isolated from the holding company’s problems and there is no risk to public finances.
 However, the turmoil has led to a sharp sell-off in Portuguese government bonds and had repercussions for other markets as well.

-Greece’s sale of three-year bonds drew mediocre demand compared with recent offerings from euro zone peripheral issuers.
-Athens raised 1.5 billion euros, well below the 2.5 billion to 3 billion euros it was widely expected to achieve.

-Total bids were only 3 billion euros.
-That looked lacklustre to many market players who are used to seeing order books several times that size at a peripheral euro zone debt sale.
+Greece’s sale of a three-year bond has so far been met with demand of more than 3 billion euros, according to IFR, a Thomson Reuters service.
+For many in the market, used to seeing order books several times that size at a peripheral debt sale, this was a lacklustre figure.

-Guido Barthels, chief investment officer at Luxembourg-based Ethenea, was initially interested in the sale but was put off by what was happening in Portugal.
+Guido Barthels, chief investment officer at Luxembourg-based Ethenea, is one of the investors who were initially interested in the sale but were put off by what was happening in Portugal.

 “It is not a good day to come to the market for Greece,” Barthels said.
 “Given what’s happening in Portugal, it does not make a whole lot of sense to touch that.”

-Yields on Portuguese 10-year bonds rose by as much 21 basis points to 4.01 percent, dragging their peripheral peers with them.
-Greek yields were 17 bps higher at 6.28 percent.
+Yields on Portuguese 10-year bonds rose 21 basis points to 4.01 percent, dragging their peripheral peers with them.
+Greek yields were 14 bps higher at 6.25 percent.
 Spanish and Italian yields rose 6 bps to 2.82 and 2.94 percent, respectively.

-The bond was sold at a yield of 3.50 percent, the lower end of a 3.50-3.625 percent price guidance.
-That is higher than those offered by all 10-year euro zone bonds apart from Portugal‘s.
+Barthels still expected Greece to be able to sell the planned amount within its initial yield guidance of 3.50-3.625 percent.
+That is were higher than those offered by all 10-year euro zone bonds apart from Portugal‘s.

 Investors in Italian debt, for example, would have to buy a 15-year bond to get a higher yield than Greece’s three-year paper.
 German 30-year paper offered 2.16 percent.